-1. You may not publish them in a product which makes 'Monsters by eMail'-subscription superfluous or obsolete.
-Your product must not compete directly with 'Monsters by eMail'.
-Nobody, not even those who are subscribing for low-res images alone, should have reason to feel that "I no longer need to subscribe since I can find most of the creatures in this one other product anyway".
+1. You may not publish them in a product which makes 'Monsters by Email' Creature Collections superfluous or obsolete.
+Your product must not compete directly with 'Monsters by Email'.
+Nobody, not even those who pick up a Collection for low-res images alone, should have reason to feel that "I don't need to purchase these Creature Collections, since I can find most of the creatures in this one other product anyway".

-2. If you're publishing a product featuring multiple creatures (like a bestiary), see to it that no more than a third of those creatures are 'Monsters By eMail'-creatures, and that no more than a third of the creatures released by 'Monsters by eMail', are included in such a product.
+2. If you're publishing a product featuring multiple creatures (like a bestiary), see to it that no more than a third of those creatures are 'Monsters By Email'-creatures, and that no more than a third of the creatures released as 'Monsters by Email', are included in such a product.

 3. You may not re-sell the creatures as illustrations, stock art, or concepts, but may sell them as printed posters, tatooes, game cards (for example), or use them in any of your products, including animated films and video games.

-4. You cannot publish the creatures visibly on the Internet, without my permission (just write and ask).
+4. You cannot publish the creatures visibly on the Internet, without my permission (write and ask).
 This restriction includes displaying previews of printed t-shirts, book-covers, and other printed products online.
-'Monsters by eMail' will generously consider requests to oversee this rule, if it is called for (see restriction 1).
+'Monsters by Email' will generously consider requests to oversee this rule, if it is called for (see restriction 1).

 5. For all products which normally include a page of credits/contributors (like books, magazines, games, etc), credits must be given.
 These should read: "Creature concepts and illustrations: www.MonstersByEmail.com".
 You may add "Nicholas Cloister of..." if you prefer.

 6. You may not deliberately make modifications to the creatures to make them look as ugly as possible, but may otherwise crop, and alter saturation, colors, contrasts etc as you please.
 You may even remove or change minor details.
 You may also completely rewrite or alter the descriptions to fit your product context.